Juniper/terraform-provider-mist/docs/resources/org_deviceprofile_gateway.md

 - `exclude_community` (List of String) BGP communities to exclude from routes that match this term
 - `export_communities` (List of String) BGP communities allowed for export when this term is used as an export policy
 - `local_preference` (String) Preference value to set when this term is used as an import policy
+- `next_policy` (Boolean) When true, continue evaluating the next routing policy in the chain after this term matches; default is false
+- `next_term` (Boolean) When true, continue evaluating the next term in the same routing policy after this term matches; default is false
 - `prepend_as_path` (List of String) AS path values to prepend when this term is used as an export policy